instantOS/instantos.github.io/docs/wmsettings.md

 |---------|------|---------|-------------|
 | `speed` | float | `1.0` | Global animation speed multiplier; valid range `0.01`–`100.0` |

 Below `1.0` slows animations down, above `1.0` speeds them up.
-Because durations are scaled, a factor of `2.0` does not skip frames — it halves every animation's duration.
+Durations are scaled, so a factor of `2.0` halves every animation's duration rather than skipping frames.
 Use `instantwmctl toggle animated` (or ++super+shift+alt+s++) to disable animations entirely; the speed multiplier then has no effect until animations are re-enabled.